 The Aran Islands

 A visit to the Aran Islands is like stepping back in time.
 Fishing, farming, thatched cottages, and the Irish Gaelic language add to the old-world charm on these islands.
-Personally, this part of Ireland is one of my all-time favourites.
+Personally, this part of Ireland is one of my all-time favourites and definitely one of the best day trips from Galway.

 There are three islands: Inis Mor, Inis Oirr, and Inis Meain.
 Inis Mor is the largest of the islands, and the most popular to visit as it has some incredible attractions such as Dun Aonghasa fort and the Worm Hole.
 To get to Inis Mor, you need to take a bus from Galway town to Ros a’Mhil port where you will catch the ferry to the islands.
 It’s advised to book ahead of time; so you can visit one of the tour providers in Galway to book your bus and ferry ticket as a package, or book ferry tickets online.